JKirkYuan/FeedDucks/server/README.md

-# Feed Ducks
+# Feed Ducks BE

-## Description

-An application that allows user to record how they feed ducks around the world
+This is the back-end for Feed Ducks, a simple data display of the different ducks being fed around the world

 ## Features (Use Cases)